datalad-handbook/book/docs/beyond_basics/101-169-cluster.rst

 Pointers to content in other chapters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To find out more about centralized storage solutions, you may want to checkout the usecase :ref:`usecase_datastore` or the section :ref:`riastore`.
+To find out more about centralized storage solutions, you may want to checkout the use case :ref:`usecase_datastore` or the section :ref:`riastore`.

 DataLad installation on a cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^